How to start an online business from home – The ultimate guide

 Are there people currently searching for what your product or service offers?
 Does your product or service target a niche yet large enough audience to generate plenty of sales?

-Step 6 of this guide will talk about knowing your audience.
+Step 6 of this guide will walk you through the process of knowing your audience.

 What does your product or service have that will allow you to outperform your competitors?
 What will you do better than them, and how?